Memphis vs. East Carolina NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Memphis and its opponents have gone over the current 59-point total in five of eight games this season.
+- East Carolina and its opponents have combined to score more than 59 points in three of nine games this season.

-- So far this season, 33.3% of East Carolina's games (3/9) have had more combined points than Saturday's over/under of 59.

-- Saturday's over/under is 3.4 points lower than the two team's combined 62.4 points per game average.
+- The two teams combine to score 62.4 points per game, 3.4 more than the total in this contest.

-- These two squads combine to surrender 53.1 points per game, 5.9 fewer than this contest's over/under.
+- These two squads combine to allow 53.1 points per game, 5.9 fewer than this contest's over/under.

-- The average total in Tigers games this season is 62.9, 3.9 points above Saturday's total of 59.
+- The Tigers and their opponents have scored an average of 62.9 points per game in 2021, 3.9 more than Saturday's total.

-- The 58.6 PPG average total in Pirates games this season is 0.4 points fewer than this game's over/under.
+- The 59 over/under in this game is 0.4 points higher than the 58.6 average total in Pirates games this season.

 Memphis Stats and Trends

-- Memphis has played nine games, with three wins against the spread.

-- The Tigers have been favored by 5.5 points or more three times this season and covered the spread in one of them.
+- This season, the Tigers have just one against the spread win in three games as a favorite of 5 points or more.

-- Memphis' games this year have gone over the point total in 37.5% of its opportunities (three times in eight games with a set point total).
+- Memphis' games this year have gone over the point total three times in eight opportunities (37.5%).

-- When Memphis churns out over 396.6 yards, the team is 2-4 against the spread and 4-3 overall.
+- When Memphis totals more than 396.6 yards, the team is 2-4 against the spread and 4-3 overall.

-- The Tigers have turned the ball over 16 times this season, two fewer than the Pirates have forced (18).

 - Find the latest spread and moneyline odds for Memphis at SISportsbook.